PaddlePaddle/Paddle/paddle/framework/backward.md

 4. Sharing Variables

-   As illustrated in the images, two operators share the same variable name **W@GRAD**, which will overwrite their shared input variable.
+   As illustrated in the figure 1 and figure 2, two operators share the same variable name **W@GRAD**, which will overwrite their shared input variable.

 <p align="center">
 <img src="./images/duplicate_op.png" width="50%" ><br/>

-​	Image 1.
+​	Figure 1.
 Sharing variables in operators.

 </p>

 ​	Sharing variable between operators or same input variable used in multiple operators can lead to duplicate gradient variables.
-As illustrated in image 2, we need to rename the gradient names recursively and add a generic add operator to prevent overwriting.
+As illustrated in figure 2, we need to rename the gradient names recursively and add a generic add operator to prevent overwriting.

 <p align="center">
 <img src="images/duplicate_op2.png" width="40%" ><br/>

-​	Image 2.
+​	Figure 2.
 Replace sharing variable's gradient with `Add` operator.

 </p>